plewis/plewis.github.io/phylogenetics/papers.md

 Metropolis, N., A. W. Rosenbluth, M. N. Rosenbluth, A. H. Teller, and E. Teller.
 1953.
 Equation of state calculations by fast computing machines.
 J. Chem.
 Phys.
 21:1087-1092.
 (The Metropolis algorithm used in MCMC) (Feb 22)

 Mirarab, S., and T. Warnow.
 2015.
 [ASTRAL-II: coalescent-based species tree estimation with many hundreds of taxa and thousands of genes.](https://doi.org/10.1093/bioinformatics/btv234) Bioinformatics 31(12):i44–52.
 (Mar 19)

+Muse, S. V., and B. S. Gaut.
+1994.
+A likelihood approach for comparing synonymous and nonsynonymous substitution rates, with application to the chloroplast genome.
+Molecular Biology and Evolution, 11, 715-724.
+(Apr 11)

 Newton, M. A., and A. E. Raftery.
 1994.
 Approximate Bayesian inference with the weighted likelihood bootstrap (with discussion).
 J. Roy.
 Statist.
 Soc.
 B 56:3-48.
 [Harmonic mean method for estimating marginal likelihood] (Feb 29)